bitfield/gotestdox/README.md

 TestRelevantIsFalseForOtherEvents
 ```

-We can transform them into straightforward sentences that express the desired behaviour, by piping our JSON test output through `gotestdox`:
+We can transform them into straightforward sentences that express the desired behaviour, by running `gotestdox`:

-**`go test -json |gotestdox`**
+**`gotestdox`**

+This will run the tests, and print:

 ```
  ✔ Relevant is true for test pass or fail events (0.00s)